kareneth/blog/content/posts/2021-08-07-book-review-of-screamfree-parenting.md

 And on p77

 > *Each of us has a space we can call our own.
-In that space, we have the freedom to explore, to discoverpossibilities and potential, to make mistakes and learn from them.
+In that space, we have the freedom to explore, to discover possibilities and potential, to make mistakes and learn from them.
 In that space, we can be comfortable and learn to struggle through out discomfort.
 We don't have to put on a mask or pretend.
 We can be ourselves with no fear or shame.*

 And on p79

-> *Without space to make their own istakes, our kids live only borrowed lives.*
+> *Without space to make their own mistakes, our kids live only borrowed lives.*

 And on p105

 > *Our goal is not to stifle our children's expressions of will, desire, and emotion.
-Our goal is to help steer those expressios along the most productive paths.*
+Our goal is to help steer those expressions along the most productive paths.*

 And on p107